zenml-io/zenml/docs/book/collaborate/zenml-server.md

 The local ZenServer exposes a local REST API through which clients can access the same data available in your active Profile.
-You can also specify a different profile by passing the `--profile=$PROFILE_NAME` command line argument, or change the HTTP port and address on which the ZenServer is accepting requests using `--port=$PORT` and `--ip-address=$IP_ADDRESS`.The following example creates a new SQL profile named `zen-server` and starts a ZenServer with that profile that listens to the 8080 port on all interfaces.
+You can also specify a different profile by passing the `--profile=$PROFILE_NAME` command-line argument, or change the HTTP port and address on which the ZenServer is accepting requests using `--port=$PORT` and `--ip-address=$IP_ADDRESS`.The following example creates a new SQL profile named `zen-server` and starts a ZenServer with that profile that listens to port 8080 on all interfaces.
 This is a typical use case where you might want to expose the ZenServer to other machines in your network:

 ```